 - Potatoes, kale, and green beans do too

-- Red meat — but ONLY grass fed and humanely treating animals in small amounts only.
+- Red meat if you’re not vegetarian — but ONLY grass fed and humanely treating animals in small amounts only.

 Vitamin D will also protect you from the virus, GET OUTSIDE in the sun — NO sunblock — each day for 10-20 minutes and soak up your vitamin D supply for the winter.